 You’re finally ready for your first Amtrak train trip.
-It’s easy to feel overwhelmed to ride Amtrak for the first time; there’s a lot to learn.
+It’s easy to feel overwhelmed the first time riding Amtrak; there’s a lot to learn.
 How to book your reservation, what and how to pack, choosing a coach seat or overnight accommodation, dining tips and much more.

 Traveling on an Amtrak train can be a bucket list experience for many people.
 Others simply want to try something different and see America like no other mode of transportation can offer.